oversizedcanoe/fmz-scraper/README.md

 - 'Labour Day'
 - 'January 1 to March 1'
 - 'third Saturday in June to December 15'
-- 'Friday before third Saturday in June to December 15'
+- 'Friday before third Saturday in June to second Saturday in November'

 In addition, some have two separate limits, i.e. 'January 1 to March 1 and third Saturday in June to December 15'.